 “Executive Officer” means the Executive Officer of ARB or his or her authorized representative.

+"Heavy Heavy-Duty Engine" is defined in Cal.
+Code Regs., title 13, section 1956.8(j) or 1956.8.2, whichever is applicable.

 “Influenced OBD-Related Recall” means an inspection, repair, adjustment, or modification program initiated and conducted by a manufacturer as a result of enforcement testing conducted by the ARB or any other information for the purpose of correcting any nonconforming OBD system for which direct notification of vehicle or engine owners is necessary.

+“Light Heavy-Duty Engine” is defined in Cal.
+Code Regs., title 13, section 1956.8(j) or 1956.8.2, whichever is applicable.

 “Major Monitor” means those monitors covered by the requirements set forth in Cal.
 Code Regs., title 13, section 1971.1(e), (f), and (g)(4).

+“Medium Heavy-Duty Engine” is defined in Cal.
+Code Regs., title 13, section 1956.8(j) or 1956.8.2, whichever is applicable.

 * * * *

 (b) Testing Procedures for ARB-Conducted Testing.